What’s the one day of the year most breakfast casseroles are made?

 - 1/2 cup peeled, cored, chopped tomatoes (optional)

-2 In a large bowl whisk together the eggs, milk, dry mustard, onion powder and pepper.
+2 In a large bowl whisk together the eggs, milk, dry mustard, onion powder, salt and pepper.

-3 Place the cubed bread in a well buttered 9x13 inch baking pan.
+3 Assemble the casserole: Place the cubed bread in a well-buttered 9x13 inch baking pan.
 Sprinkle with cheese.
-Sprinkle with chopped tomatoes and mushrooms if using.
-Top with the browned crumbled sausage.
+Sprinkle with chopped tomatoes and mushrooms, if using.
+Top with the browned crumbled sausage, distributing it evenly.
 Pour the egg milk mixture evenly over the bread and cheese.